SparkySparkyBoomMan2/Spicy/doc/needed.md

 Temporary mark down file stating files that need to eventually go in this "doc" folder:

+   All group documents included in the System Analysis Demo

    Group RFP

    Champion document prefixed with my initials (Miguel)